-Step 1: Calculate applicable output range as $\pm$ -50% of the design output or capacity of the proposed project activity.
+Step 1: Calculate applicable output range as +/-50% of the design output or capacity of the proposed project activity.

-The project activity has 164.4 MW installed capacity.
-Hence, only projects with installed capacity between 82.2 MW and 246.6 MW will be considered in the calculation.
+The project activity has 129.2 MW installed capacity.
+Hence, only projects with installed capacity between 64.6 MW and 193.8 MW will be considered in the calculation.

 Step 2: In the applicable geographical area, identify all plants that deliver the same output or capacity, within the applicable output range calculated in Step 1, as the proposed project activity and have started commercial operation before the start date of the project.
-Note their number $N{all}$ .
+Note their number N{all} .
 Registered CDM project activities shall not be included in this step;

-The PP has conducted a research in ANEEL website, UNFCCC website and other reliable documents to identify the number of operational projects at the starting date and, from this base, all CDM registered projects.
-The number of projects identified in the applicable output area, $N{all}$ , is 1.
+The PP has conducted a research in ANEEL website, UNFCCC website and other reliable documents to identify the number of operational projects at the moment of the starting date and, from this base, all CDM registered projects were excluded.
+The number of projects identified in the applicable output area, N{all} , is 1.